Internal Audit

 - cyclical assurance;

-- project reviews (can be assurance or advice); and
+- project reviews (can be assurance or advisory); and

 - grant certifications.